gladw-in/online-ide/README.md

 - **[redis](https://pypi.org/project/redis/)**: A Python client for interacting with Redis, an in-memory data structure store, used for caching, message brokering, and more.
 - **[uuid](https://docs.python.org/3/library/uuid.html)**: A Python module for generating universally unique identifiers (UUIDs), useful for creating unique keys or identifiers.
 - **[datetime](https://docs.python.org/3/library/datetime.html)**: A module in Python for manipulating dates and times, including working with time zones and formatting.
+- **[pyjwt](https://pyjwt.readthedocs.io/en/stable/)**: A library for encoding and decoding JSON Web Tokens (JWT), commonly used for authentication in web applications.
+- **[functools](https://docs.python.org/3/library/functools.html)**: A module in Python providing higher-order functions to work with functions and callable objects, such as `wraps`.

 ## How to Set Up and Use